sanjeet7271/TestAutomationFramwork/README.md

 ## To view Report
 1. Open project and got to: `/target/cucumber-report/cucumber.html`
+2. Check logs also :`/TestAutomationFramework/`
-2. Added word file to run project with screenshot
+3. Added word file to run project with screenshot